 The mortality and morbidity of hirsutism are determined by the underlying cause.
 Most women with idiopathic hirsutism have no associated mortality or morbidity.
 On the other extreme, a small number of women may have malignant disease with a grave prognosis.

 A study by Comim et al suggested that premenopausal hirsutism and/or oligomenorrhea are risk factors for postmenopausal fractures, especially in the humerus and lower leg.
 The study included 1057 postmenopausal women aged over 55 years.
+However, another study, by Rubin et al, suggested that PCOS reduces fracture risk, although the report dealt with a younger group of patients than did the Comim study and indicated that the risk reduction was greater in women who were under age 30 years when diagnosed.

 Ethnic origin significantly affects terminal hair growth in healthy women.
 Northern, fair-skinned Europeans have the least amount of terminal hair, whereas southern European, dark-skinned Mediterranean women have the greatest amount of terminal hair.